Jascha Heifetz: Early recordings

 Heifetz made his first recordings in Russia during 1910–11, while still a student of Leopold Auer.
 The existence of these recordings was not generally known until after Heifetz's death, when several sides, including François Schubert's L'Abeille, were reissued on an LP included as a supplement to The Strad magazine.

-On November 9, 1917, shortly after his Carnegie Hall debut, Heifetz made his first recordings for the Victor Talking Machine Company/RCA Victor where he remained for most of the rest of his career.
+On November 9, 1917, shortly after his Carnegie Hall debut, Heifetz made his first recordings for the Victor Talking Machine Company / RCA Victor, where he remained for most of the rest of his career.
 On October 28, 1927, Heifetz was the starring act at the grand opening of Tucson, Arizona's now-historic Temple of Music and Art.
 For several years, in the 1930s, Heifetz recorded primarily for His Master's Voice in the UK because RCA Victor cut back on expensive classical recording sessions during the Great Depression; these His Master's Voice discs were issued in the United States by RCA Victor.
 Heifetz often enjoyed playing chamber music.
-Various critics have blamed his limited success in chamber ensembles to the fact that his artistic personality tended to overwhelm his colleagues.
+Various critics have blamed his limited success in chamber ensembles on the fact that his artistic personality tended to overwhelm his colleagues.
 Collaborations include his 1941 recordings of piano trios by Beethoven, Schubert, and Brahms with cellist Emanuel Feuermann and pianist Arthur Rubinstein as well as a later collaboration with Rubinstein and cellist Gregor Piatigorsky, with whom he recorded trios by Maurice Ravel, Tchaikovsky, and Felix Mendelssohn.
 Both formations were sometimes referred to as the Million Dollar Trio.
 Heifetz also recorded some string quintets with violinist Israel Baker, violists William Primrose and Virginia Majewski, and Piatigorsky.

 Heifetz recorded the Beethoven Violin Concerto in 1940 with the NBC Symphony Orchestra conducted by Arturo Toscanini, and again in stereo in 1955 with the Boston Symphony Orchestra conducted by Charles Munch.
 A live performance of an NBC radio broadcast from April 9, 1944, of Heifetz playing the Mendelssohn Violin Concerto with Toscanini and the NBC Symphony has also been released, unofficially.

 He performed and recorded Erich Wolfgang Korngold's Violin Concerto at a time when Korngold's scoring of films for Warner Bros. prompted many classical musicians to develop the opinion Korngold was not a "serious" composer and to avoid his music in order to avoid being associated with him.